bnloky/tomcat-app/README.md

    12 ) Now if you give command "$ argocd cluster list" you will get both the clusters EKS & AgoCD(in-cluster).
 This can be verified at ArgoCD Dashboard.

+   13 ) After login to argocd click on create/Add App and provide CD repo url (https://github.com/Rojha-git/tomcat-app-cd.git) ,namespace will be default and slect the cluster by dropdown , path "./" you can provide.

+      **once you did all above steps you will be able to see project in argocd with all the stages of deployment**

+17. [D] Integrate Prometheus with EKS and Import Grafana Monitoring Dashboard for Kubernetes

+    1--Install Helm

+       sudo snap install helm --classic
+       helm version

+    2--Install Prometheus on EKS

+       helm repo add stable https://charts.helm.sh/stable          ///We need to add the Helm Stable Charts for our local client

+       helm repo add prometheus-community https://prometheus-community.github.io/helm-charts     ///Add Prometheus Helm repo

+       kubectl create namespace prometheus            ///Create Prometheus namespace

+       helm install stable prometheus-community/kube-prometheus-stack -n prometheus      ///Install Prometheus

+       kubectl get pods -n prometheus          ///To check whether Prometheus is installed

+       kubectl get svc -n prometheus           ///to check the services file (svc) of the Prometheus

+    3--let’s expose Prometheus to the external world using LoadBalancer

+       kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus    ///type:LoadBalancer, change port & targetport to 9090, save and close

+       kubectl get svc -n prometheus    //copy dns name of LB and browse with 9090 you will be able to see all the targets

+    4--login to Grafana and add above prometheus url/dns followed by :9090 in targets and create an dashboard using id #15760

+18. **run "kubectl get svc" and browse dns followed by port :8080 and by :8080/webapp/ , you will be able to see our finle application that we have deployed**.

+**Thankyou
+  Happy Learning**